VIACentraleReseaux/gitlab-irc/README.md

 ### Configure
 Copy config.yml.dist to config.yml and set right parameters.

-The 'IRC\_CHANNEL' is the default channel to send the message if the hook is sent to '/', for instance '#channel'.
+The 'IRC\_CHANNEL' is the default channel to send the message to, if the hook is set to '/'.

-On Gitlab, configure the web hook for push messages to 'http://botserver/nameofthechannel' to send the messages to #nameofthechannel (thus, it is possible to set up one bot to serve multiple channels/projects).

 ### Launch